-During the 2014 fiscal year, the Missouri Department of Probation and Parole supervised a total of 45,867 people on probation.
-As you can imagine, of that 45,867, not everyone is successful on supervision.
-If you are one of the unfortunate ones who has had a small hiccup while on probation and are now facing an angry judge and prosecutor looking to put you in prison, continue reading for some tips on how to win your probation violation hearing and stay out of prison.
+If you are unfortunate enough to have had a small hiccup while on probation and are now facing an angry judge and prosecutor looking to put you in prison, don't despair.
+Following the five strategies listed below, you will give yourself a chance to win your probation violation hearing and stay out of jail.

-The Glaesman Law Firm, LLC is a full service criminal defense law firm located at 820 S. Main St. Suite 208, St. Charles, Missouri 63301.
-If you or a loved one has been charged with a crime or is facing a probation violation hearing, call them right away to discuss your options.
+The Glaesman Law Firm, LLC is a full-service criminal defense law firm with offices located in St. Louis and St. Charles, Missouri.
+If you or a loved one has been charged with a crime or is facing a probation violation hearing, contact us right away to discuss your options.